teo/helm-charts/docs/index.md

 # Welcome

-Welcome to the documentation for the [angelnu Helm charts](https://github.com/angelnu/helm-charts) project.
+Welcome to the documentation for the [teo Helm charts](https://github.com/teo/helm-charts) project.

 ## Getting started